-This is made up of four unfunded schemes which means that there are no investment assets to match with the liability thus cash has to be generated to meet actual pension payments as they fall due.
+Employees are eligible to join the Firefighters Pension Scheme 2015.
+This is an unfunded scheme which means that there are no investment assets to match with the liability thus cash has to be generated to meet actual pension payments as they fall due.